 “When the Spirit of truth comes, he will guide you into all the truth, for he will not speak on his own authority, but whatever he hears he will speak, and he will declare to you the things that are to come.
 He will glorify me, for he will take what is mine and declare it to you.
 All that the Father has is mine; therefore I said that he will take what is mine and declare it to you.”
 John 16:13–15

-As I’ve journaled traditionally and in my Bible I have adopted Pawpaw’s habit of writing down prayers with dates.
+As I’ve journaled traditionally and in my Bible, I have adopted Pawpaw’s habit of writing down prayers with dates.
 Over the years, these journals have served as reminders to my soul of God’s faithfulness to hear and answer prayer.
-While I don’t always go back and find the original prayer request in my journal, I write down when God answers, how He answers, and what He has done.
+While I don’t always go back and find the original prayer request in my journal, I write down when God answers, how he answers, and what he has done.
 Reading through these journals has become a bedrock of my faith.

 Not only do I believe the Bible to be the true, unfailing Word of God, but I have records of how the God of the Bible has been faithful to me and to others.

-Recording prayers and praises as well as what God is doing and has done, shows us how God has orchestrated our lives over time, even in the moments where we were unable to see His hand at work.
+Recording prayers and praises as well as what God is doing and has done, shows us how God has orchestrated our lives over time, even in the moments where we were unable to see his hand at work.
 This is vital during times of suffering, trial, and doubt.
 These records are testimonies that God won’t forsake you in your wounding and suffering.
-Rather, He will move, He will be faithful, He will fulfill His Word in your life.
+Rather, he will move, he will be faithful, he will fulfill his Word in your life.

-Often, when I come to read or study the Word I come with a distracted mind.
+Often, when I come to read or study the Word, I come with a distracted mind.
 Thoughts, worries, and to-do lists bombard my thoughts, fighting to be front and center in my attention where Jesus rightly deserves first place.
 Journaling enables me to focus on what I am reading, converse with our Father, and process the truth of God’s Word to bring my thoughts in alignment with what he has said.

 Discipline is obedience in the Christian life.
-It is showing our Father that we are wholly His, and it shines a light on what matters most in this life.
+It is showing our Father that we are wholly his, and it shines a light on what matters most in this life.
 Specifically, journaling while studying the Bible will create in you a hunger for the deeper things of Christ.
 After all, the more you taste Jesus, the more the world will lose its flavor.
-You’ll start craving Him more than any other thing.
+You’ll start craving him more than any other thing.

 It’s been almost 20 years since I first scribbled my thoughts in that whale journal.
 Looking back, I can already see the millions of ways God has refashioned my heart, revived my soul, and rewired my mind to be more like Jesus.
-Each journal is a testimony of His grace, and a reminder that He is always at work.
+Each journal is a testimony of his grace and a reminder that he is always at work.

 Open the Word today.
-Put your pen to paper and pour out your heart before the Lord as He pours His Word back in (Isaiah 55:10–11).
-I promise, you’ll always reap a harvest when you read the word of Truth, and over time, you’ll have a physical record of how God, all along, was changing you.
+Put your pen to paper and pour out your heart before the Lord as He pours his Word back in (Isaiah 55:10–11).
+I promise, you’ll always reap a harvest when you read the Word of Truth, and over time, you’ll have a physical record of how God, all along, was changing you.

-Journaling for His glory,
+Journaling for his glory,